 Maximizing the effectiveness of AI in the workplace depends on reframing the conversation around AI from the macro to the micro, from the robot taking over the workforce to a working companion that handles certain types of tasks.

-This means that business leaders must structure teams and design processes that center humans as much as possible.
+Business leaders must structure teams and design processes that center humans as much as possible.
 This framing prioritizes human agency, which empowers employees to make better decisions, work more productively, and experiment with AI’s many possibilities.

 Securing full-scale AI adoption requires support through reskilling, upskilling, and disseminating information that can help employees adapt to new perspectives in work, productivity, and success.